Boboye-Ak/akinboboye-akinwande-jite-newton-assessment/readme.md

 - User authentication using JWT (JSON Web Token)
 - Secure password storage with hashing
 - Password validation using a regex function(Only allows strong passwords.
-Password must contain letters, numbers, symbols and at least 8 characters long)
+Password must contain letters, numbers, symbols and at least 8 characters long with at least one capital letter)
 - MongoDB as the database backend
 - Express.js for routing and middleware
 - Error handling and validation